oddluck/limnoria-plugins/UndernetX/README.md

 * If you want your bot to /mode +x on login, make sure to set `plugins.UndernetX.modeXonID` to `True` if it isn't already.

+* To prevent channel joins before authorized with X set `plugins.UndernetX.auth.noJoinsUntilAuthed` to `True` if it isn't already.